soffner/gizmo_carver/README.md

 to generate the moment 0, 1, and 2 maps of the output image file.

 For more complete instructions, see the [full documentation](https://github.com/seafen7/gizmo_carver/blob/main/doc/FULL_DOC.md).

+### Modifications to use UCLCHEM

+Look at `myreadme.txt` to see how can this repository be used to post-process STARFORGE simulations with UCLCHEM